-- 1 The variance in ratio of is attributable to decrease in current assets largely due to impairment provisions made against trade recievables, advances to suppliers and others. - 2 The variance in ratio is primarily due to increase in borrowings taken by the Company during the year. - 3 The variance in ratio is due to the fact that there are no principal repayments made in the current year as compared to previous year. - 4 The variance in ratio is attributable to the decrease in cost of goods sold as in the previous year there were significant purchases made by the Company as compared to the current year. - 5 The variance in ratio is attributable to the impairment recognised by the Company on trade receivables.
-Further there is decrease in revenue as compared to the previous year which has resulted into decrease in average receivables. - 6 The variance in ratio is attributable to the difference in interest rates offered by bank on current and non-current deposits in the comparative years. - 7 The variance in ratio is due to decrease in the average total equity due to profits in the current year. - 8 The variance in ratio is due positive earnings before taxes as compared to the previous year.
+- 1 The variance in ratio of is attributable to decrease in current liabilities during the current year as compared to the previous year. - 2 The variance in ratio of is attributable to increase in borrowings during the current year as compared to the previous year. - 3 The variance in ratio is due to the fact that there is increase in the profitability of the Company in the current year as compared to previous year. - 4 The variance in ratio is attributable to the increase in cost of goods sold as compared to previous year. - 5 The variance in ratio is attributable to increase in revenue as compared to the previous year. - 7 The variance in ratio is due to the decrease in the interest income earned by the Company during the year.